Lesson Plans, Figurative Language,

 (under a Creative Commons Attribution-ShareAlike 4.0 International License).

-- Shakespeare’s Language Made Accessible, Engaging and Relevant without paraphrasing or translations into modern English
+- Shakespeare’s Language made Accessible, Inspiring, and Relevant without paraphrasing or translations into modern English

-- Intriguing Windows into History and Culture that Illuminate Shakespeare’s Darkest Drama.
+- Intriguing Windows into History and Culture that help Illuminate Shakespeare’s Darkest Drama

 Figurative Language in Macbeth – Macbeth Themes and Lessons